Autism Spectrum Disorder and Haircuts: How to Make the Experience Easier for Your Child

 • The difficulty of sitting still for long periods

 Understanding these triggers is essential in creating a more supportive haircut routine.
+Learn more about how ABA therapy supports sensory processing in children with autism.

 Strategies to Make Haircuts Easier for Autistic Children